robenkleene/robenkleene.github.io/_drafts/2019-06-16-on-cloudflare-warp-privacy.md

 So if you use the Cloudflare app, does that mean your ISP no longer can see which domains you're visiting?
 Unfortunately the answer is no, because of [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication).
 SNI is an extension to [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) that sends the domain to the server in plain text (as part of the TLS handshake).
 This is done to support multiple domains at the same IP address (these domains may have different SSL certificates, so it has to be done before the encrypted connection is established).

-Your first priority for making your use of the internet private is to use encrypted protocols, in particular, HTTPS (the lock icon in your browser indicates that you are connecting to a website via HTTPS).
-With HTTPS enabled, all communication is hidden from any intermediary (such as your ISP), everything is hidden except for the IP address and the domain itself (note that this only applies to the HTTPS request itself).
+So while the 1.1.1.1 app without Warp, does block of one way your ISP can see which domains you're visiting, it still leaves another one open, namely SNI.
+It's more of a piece of a puzzle moving towards a more private internet than a complete solution.

 ### Cloudflare Warp

-As we've illustrated, the 1.1.1.1 app without Warp, doesn't really increase your privacy at all, because of SNI.
-It's more like a piece of a puzzle moving towards a more private internet.

 Enter Cloudflare Warp.
 With a VPN, your connection to the VPN is encrypted, and then the VPN handles the connection to the ISP itself.
 So your HTTPS requests, which domains you're visiting, are sent from the VPN server's IP address and not from your home network's IP address.